Using Epsom Salt In Your Garden

 Before planting, soak root balls in 1/2 cup of Epsom salt diluted in one gallon of water.

 Dig a hole and place about a tablespoon of Epsom salt in the bottom of the hole.
 Cover with a thin layer of dirt.
+Put the plant in the hole and fill in with soil.

-Using Epsom Salt As A Top Dressing:Â
+Using Epsom Salt As A Top Dressing:

-During growing season, sprinkle about a tablespoon of Epsom salt directly around the base of the plant.
+During the growing season, sprinkle about a tablespoon of Epsom salt directly around the base of the plant.
 Water thoroughly.

 Pest Control: